orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/network_isolated.md

 subcategory: "Network"
 description: |-
   Provides a Cloud Avenue VDC isolated Network data source to read data or reference existing network.
+  !> Resource deprecated The resource has renamed to cloudavenue_vdc_network_isolated https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdc_network_isolated, it will be removed in the version v0.32.0 https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/20 of the provider.
+See the GitHub issue https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/880 for more information.
 ---

 # cloudavenue_network_isolated (Data Source)

 Provides a Cloud Avenue VDC isolated Network data source to read data or reference existing network.

+ !> **Resource deprecated** The resource has renamed to [`cloudavenue_vdc_network_isolated`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdc_network_isolated), it will be removed in the version [`v0.32.0`](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/20) of the provider.
+See the [GitHub issue](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/880) for more information.

 ## Example Usage